-To provide an environmental sound management in favor of emerging countries for such issue, the Global Environmental Facility (GEF), supported by the World Bank, finances disposal projects that also consider the preliminary inventory steps to identity contaminated transformers among fleets, the decision-making criteria to choose best available technique and action priorities.
+To provide an effective strategy on environmental sound management in favor the Global Environmental Facility (GEF), supported by the World Bank, finances disposal projects.
+They consider that the preliminary inventory step is to identity contaminated transformer among fleets.
+The decision-making criteria is to choose the best available technique and prioritize actions.

-In many projects debriefing however, the main clear obstacle was indeed to define a univocal criterion to prioritize assets treatment.
-Experts were debating what best model use, in the presence of very little available data, to decide whether a contaminated transformer should be scrapped in authorized centers, often in distant countries from where it is located, or better be decontaminated and treated on site.
+However, the main obstacle during project debriefings was to define a univocal criterion to prioritize assets treatment.
+Experts often debate on the best model to use, particularly due to lack of data.
+The final aim is to decide whether a contaminated transformer should be scrapped in authorized centers, often in distant countries from where it is located, or to be decontaminated and treated on site.

-Depending on the choice made, the costs and the technical and logistical implications would be very different and can cause significant gaps between the allocated budget and what are the actual undertaken costs.
+Depending on the choices made, the costs and the technical and logistical implications differ and can cause significant gaps between the allocated and actual expenses.

-The technical tools available to experts are currently very few and are based on the individual expert’s assessment of the data available on the level of contamination.
-Too often, however, data re not cross-referenced with the functional state of the transformer, which would allow to define maximum cost-effectiveness of any decontamination actions.
+There are very few technical tools available to experts right now.
+These are based on the individual expert’s assessment of the data available on the level of contamination.
+Moreover, as the data is not cross-referenced with the functional state of the transformer, defining cost-effectiveness of decontamination actions becomes challenging.

-Ronin tool for instance, has a range of application from 500 kva up to 800 MVA for any type of oil filled transformer which are commonly susceptible to PCB contamination.
+For example, Ronin AI Dashboard has a range of application from 500 kva up to 800 MVA for any type of oil filled transformer which are commonly susceptible to PCB contamination.
 We can offer a computational matrix by including PCB contamination in oil versus noise levels to match the transformer health index.

-Having such feature is the best tool to decide the priority of intervention or whether best either disposal or decontamination, Is therefore possible the screening of thousands of assets by ranking their health index and therefore expected compliance with estimated lifespan in few second.
-The typical lack of data in distribution transformers large fleets is not an issue for Ronin thanks to his peculiar AI inference pattern.
-Once identified remaining lifespan it will then be possible to create a decision tree based upon it together with contamination level and economic impact of disposal/decontamination.
+This will ensure the best response for the asset in the form of intervention, disposal or decontamination.
+It is possible to screen thousands of assets by ranking their health index and expect compliance with estimated lifespan in few second.
+Even the lack of data while testing Ronin’s efficacy on this will not be a hindrance thanks to its atypical inference pattern.
+Once the remaining lifespan is identified, it willbe possible to create a decision tree based on contamination level and economic impact of disposal/decontamination.